 Attend our events:

-- Help make our day-long retreats happen: Join our Retreat Committee to plan our “retreat season.”
-Manage a day-long.
-We have an easy-to-follow protocol.
+- Join Our Retreat Committee and help plan our “retreat season” or manage a day-long together with an experienced manager–we have an easy-to-follow protocol.
 You’ll get support and will enjoy the contact with the group, the teacher, and the satisfaction of enabling Dharma Zephyr to continue to host our amazing teachers!
 Email Karen

-- Help get the word out about our activities.
-We need volunteers in all our communities to post paper fliers around town, enter events into local media calendars, post to Facebook, and teach us new ways to reach interested people.
+- Help Get The Word Out about our activities.
+We need volunteers in all our communities to post to Facebook, Instagram and other social media platforms, and teach us new ways to reach interested people.
 We also are looking for someone to oversee these efforts.
-Email Kathy

 Since the teachings are considered priceless and should be accessible to everyone, we do not charge for our activities.
 (The exception is for residential retreats: we pass along the charge for room and board, but all management and teaching is offered freely.)
 In the Buddha’s teaching, generosity is a foundational practice for opening the heart.
 The teaching is that we would not let a single day go by without giving if we truly understood its power.
 We offer this opportunity for opening heart and mind along with the events we sponsor.